 The site located at the corner of the Rose Kennedy Greenway North End Park near Hanover Street and the John Fitzgerald Surface Artery was marked by an Engraved Historic Interpretive Marker recently by Governor Deval Patrick and the Museum of African American History.| Map-it.
 Contact MAAH for more info at 617-725-0022 x22.

 The good news is that there are thousands of new home builds on the books for income-limited and middleclass families ( the affordable homes market duo.)
 The problem is, there is 10 times more demand than there are units coming to Boston markets in 12 months.
-And, people who get one are chosen by lottery. here's more details.
+And, people who get one are chosen by lottery.
+See buildings and developments offering affordable housing prices..

 Check out our dedicated Boston Housing Leads page here to look up community development corporation affordable housing builders, apartments being leased, management companies taking applications, and more.